arnob-bro/ki-pos-software/renderer/src/utils/README_PERMISSIONS.md

 # Frontend Permission System Guide

-This guide explains how to use the permission system in the frontend of the POS application.
+This guide explains how to use the permission system in the frontend of the POS application using Zustand userStore.

 ## Overview

 The permission system provides a flexible way to control access to different parts of the application based on user roles and permissions.
-When a user logs in, they receive an array of boolean values representing their permissions, along with the corresponding permission codes.
+When a user logs in, their permissions are stored in the userStore along with the corresponding permission codes.

 ## Permission Structure